Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos/mrcnn_based/readme.md

 We present the code of the deep learning prediction pipeline from the paper **Deep Learning based evaluation of the nightly behaviour of African ungulates in zoos** by  *Max Hahn-Klimroth, Tobias Kapetanopoulos, Jennifer Gübert and Paul Wilhelm Dierkes*.

+Detailed instructions on how to use the code are given in **Readme.pdf**.

 We explicitely invite all researchers to use and modify the code or parts of it, if you do so, please cite this github-repository as (BibTex):

 >@misc{ActionClassifierUngulates_2020,\